brianwambuamu/chat-app-front-end/README.md

 To use this repository on your machine requires some simple steps

+## Back-end(chat-app-back-end)
+ you can use this app if you want to access my chat-app Api .[see the repo](https://github.com/brianwambuamu/Chat-app-back-end)

 ### Alternative One

 - Open a terminal / command line interface on your computer